Undercover Angel (song)

 "Undercover Angel" is a song by singer-songwriter Alan O'Day.
-Released as a single in 1977, it was certified gold, having reached No. 1 on the Billboard Hot 100 (one of 1977's ten biggest hits) and No. 9 on the Australian Singles Chart.
+Released as a single in 1977, it was certified gold, having reached #1 on both the Billboard Hot 100. and Cashbox Magazine's Top 100 Singles Chart.
+It ranked #9 on the Billboard Magazine year-end chart for 1977.
+On the international front, the song reached #1 on Canada's RPM chart and #9 on the Australian Singles Chart.
+On the Record World top Singles Chart "Undercover Angel" performed much more strongly than on Billboard's Hot 100, logging four non-consecutive weeks at #1, and spending a total of 10 weeks in the top five (June 18, 1977-August 20, 1977).

 Background

 In 1977, Warner Bros.
 Music decided to form a special label, Pacific Records, for their composers who also performed.
 O'Day was the first artist signed, and his first release was "Undercover Angel".
 The original vinyl pressing was released with the B-side "Just You".

 The song, which O'Day described as a "nocturnal novelette", was released without fanfare in February 1977.
-Within a few months, it had reached No. 1 in the US, even without an album to support it.
+Within a few months, "Undercover Angel" had reached #1 in the United States, initially without an album to support it (thought ultimately it appeared on O'Day's 1977 album Appetizers).
 O'Day said of the experience, "It's wonderful when you find out what feels right, and then it also feels right to other people.
 That's a songwriter's dream."
 O'Day had also composed "Angie Baby", a No. 1 hit for Helen Reddy.
 The success of these two songs means O'Day is among the few singer-songwriters who wrote a chart-topper for themselves and one for another artist.